Romila Thapar: Recognition and honours

 Thapar has been a visiting professor at Cornell University, the University of Pennsylvania, and the College de France in Paris.
 She was elected General President of the Indian History Congress in 1983 and a Corresponding Fellow of the British Academy in 1999.
 She was elected a Member of the American Philosophical Society in 2019.

 She was awarded the Jawaharlal Nehru Fellowship in 1976.
 Thapar is an Honorary Fellow at Lady Margaret Hall, Oxford, and at the School of Oriental and African Studies (SOAS), University of London.
-She holds honorary doctorates from the University of Chicago, the Institut National des Langues et Civilisations Orientales in Paris, the University of Oxford, the University of Edinburgh (2004), the University of Calcutta (2002) and recently (in 2009) from the University of Hyderabad.
+She holds honorary doctorates from the University of Chicago, the Institut National des Langues et Civilisations Orientales in Paris, the University of Oxford, the University of Edinburgh (2004), the University of Calcutta (2002) and from the University of Hyderabad (2009).
 She was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 2009.
 She was also elected an Honorary Fellow of St Antony's College, Oxford, in 2017.

 In 2004, the US Library of Congress appointed her as the first holder of the Kluge Chair in Countries and Cultures of the South.

 In January 2005, she declined the Padma Bhushan awarded by the Indian Government.
 In a letter to President A P J Abdul Kalam, she said she was "astonished to see her name in the list of awardees because three months ago when I was contacted by the HRD ministry and asked if I would accept an award, I made my position very clear and explained my reason for declining it".
 Thapar had declined the Padma Bhushan on an earlier occasion, in 1992.
 To the President, she explained the reason for turning down the award thus: "I only accept awards from academic institutions or those associated with my professional work, and not state awards".

 She is co-winner with Peter Brown of the Kluge Prize for the Study of Humanity for 2008 which comes with a US$1 million prize.